manuelaCalavera/FHIRSTACK-sampleapp/README.md

 FHIRSTACK uses the [HAPI][hapi] FHIR library and [ResearchStack] in an attempt to bring the [C3-PRO] functionality to Android.

-Combining [🔥 FHIR][fhir] and [ResearchStack], usually for data storage into [i2b2][], this framework allows you to use FHIR 'Questionnaire' resources directly with a ResearchStack 'ViewTaskActivity' and will return FHIR 'QuestionnaireResponse' that you can send to your server.
+Combining [🔥 FHIR][fhir] and [ResearchStack], usually for data storage into [i2b2][], this framework allows you to use FHIR `Questionnaire` resources directly with a ResearchStack `ViewTaskActivity` and will return FHIR `QuestionnaireResponse` that you can send to your server.

 #### Usage